iloaiza/QuantumMAMBO.jl/README.md

 ### Main folder
 	- L1.jl: full workflow for obtaining LCU 1-norms for all decompositions/methods
+	- LCU.jl: workflow for obtaining circuits of LCUs using cirq-ft
 	- Project.toml: package metadata and dependencies
 	- CondaPkg.toml: python installation dependencies for micromamba environment
 	- pyMAMBO.py: example of python script using QuantumMAMBO